 HVAC Air Filter Options

 If you haven’t been changing your HVAC air filters now is the time to start.
-It’s not hard to do and new filters are usually not as expensive as you might think, although obviously you’ll have to pay more to get something good.
+It’s not hard to do and new filters are usually not as expensive as you might think, although obviously, you’ll have to pay more to get something good.
 But better air filters will last longer and that might make the extra investment worthwhile.

 Here are the most popular air filter options:

 - Fiberglass panel filters: These are the cheapest HVAC air filters, which has helped make them a best seller.
-But they only trap larger particles and will clog up so quickly they’re virtually useless beyond two months (at the most).
+But they only trap larger particles and will clog up so quickly that they’re virtually useless beyond two months (at the most).